sinister-virus/android_device_xiaomi_surya/README.md

 # Device configuration for POCO X3 / Poco X3 NFC
-TWRP for POCO X3 Codename - "surya / karna". (karna is Indian varient - NON NFC) The Xiaomi Poco X3 and Poco X3 NFC (codenamed "surya / karna") are mid range smartphones from Xiaomi's sub-brand Poco.
+TWRP for POCO X3 Codename - "surya / karna". (karna is Indian varient - NON NFC).

+The Xiaomi Poco X3 and Poco X3 NFC (codenamed "surya / karna") are mid range smartphones from Xiaomi's sub-brand Poco.

 Poco X3 was announced and released in September 2020, while Poco X3 NFC was announced and released in October 2020.

 ##  Device specifications